Build robots and contraptions! Experiment with mechatronics using Arduino and LEGO Mindstorms NXT!

 - Two TIP120 transistors help you switch larger loads

-Solder the kit, download the easy-to-use Arduino library, check out the examples, and start building!
+Get the pre-assembled shield, download the easy-to-use Arduino libraries, check out the examples, and start building!

 See it in action!